iamHaneef/git-version-control-practice/README.md

       It's kind of a local tool for Version Control System and by using git commands we can able to track and manage changes.

 USES OF GIT :
-      📍 Track all the changes in files
+      📍 Track all the changes in files.
       📍 Restore old files easily

       📍 Store all previous files data or codes